XiaotaoChen/model-quantization/README.md

 - [liuchunlei0430](https://github.com/liuchunlei0430)

-To contribute, PR is appreciated and it is also possible to contact me by email: blueardour@gamil.com
+To contribute, PR is appreciated and suggestions are welcome to discuss with me by email: blueardour@gamil.com

 ## License